 Author and entrepreneur Andrea Fryrear once said, “Our job is not to create content.
 Our job is to change the world of the people who consume it.”

-And it’s true: at its core, content is about messages, communication, and connection to educate and drive change.
+And it’s true: at its core, content creation is about messages, communication, and interactive connection to educate and drive change.

 The fact is that content is part of your brand, no matter your industry.
-From your About page, blog, and social media posts to paid search ads, product descriptions, and everything in between, it all falls under the umbrella of content.
+From your About page, blog, and product descriptions to your social media posts and the copywriting in your paid search ads, it all falls under the umbrella of content.

-Publishing great content can boost your SEO, help gain your target audience’s trust, and allow you to rise through the search engine results page (SERP) ranks.
+Publishing great content can boost brand awareness, your search engine optimization (SEO), help gain your target audience’s trust, and allow you to rise through the search engine results page (SERP) ranks.

-Whether you’ve got a process that needs refreshing or are starting from scratch, here’s what you need to know.
+Whether you’ve got a process that needs refreshing or are starting a content marketing campaign from scratch, here’s what you need to know.

 Why does content marketing matter?

-A solid content strategy can benefit your brand in multiple ways.
-It can increase your website’s organic search engine traffic, grow your email newsletter list, and expand your reach on social media, to name a few.
-But that’s not all content is good for.
+A successful content marketing plan can benefit your brand in multiple ways.
+It can increase your website’s organic search engine traffic, grow your email marketing list, and expand your reach on your social media platforms, to name a few.
+But that’s not all your content marketing efforts are good for.

-Having educational, interesting content on your website helps visitors see your company as one that’s trustworthy and reputable.
+Educational, relevant content on your website helps potential customers see your company as one that’s trustworthy and reputable.
 It also shows that you’re paying attention to your customers and your particular industry.

-Many brands make the mistake of randomly churning out unedited content, posting it on their site, then wondering why no one is reading it.
-But creating content without a plan or strategy in place likely won’t do much to boost your SEO.
+Many brands make the mistake of randomly churning out unedited online content, posting it on their site, then wondering why no one is reading it.
+But creating content without a plan or strategy in place likely won’t do much to boost your SEO (or your conversion rate).

 Your time and resources are valuable, so it’s worth it to invest in creating a solid, sustainable content marketing strategy that has SEO in mind.

-The most effective content speaks directly to its target audience.
+The best content speaks directly to its target audience at every stage of the customer journey.
 Think about it: a blog focused on wedding planning likely won’t use the same tone and verbiage as one about BMX biking.

 It’s not that the same person wouldn’t be interested in both, but each site has different offerings and, thus, different goals.